 Take part in the unforgettable Ata Mai Māori Cultural Experience, and make a personal connection with a member of the local Māori tribe, Ngati Tuwharetoa.view details

-A scenic tour of Lake Taupō on a luxury cruiser is a wonderful way to spend a relaxed afternoon, taking in views of the spectacular mountain-lined backdrop, Māori rock carvings and with optional trout fishing and provided lunch.view details
+A scenic tour of Lake Taupō on a luxury cruiser is a wonderful way to spend a relaxed afternoon, taking in views of the spectacular mountain-lined backdrop, Māori rock carvings and secluded bays with optional trout fishing and gourmet lunch.view details

 A visit to Taupō offers a wonderful chance to engage with local Māori culture and discover its stories and heritage.
 At Huka Lodge the Atamai Cultural Experience offers a personal connection with a descendant of the local Māori tribe, Ngati Tuwharetoa who will create a tailored experience based on special interests from food to spiritual, the arts or flora and fauna.
 The tour may also include an exclusive opportunity to visit with a respected Māori elder for a further insight to the diverse Māori culture.